Our renewable future: favoring the next disruptive technologies

 quantum moves

-This game was an analogy of this quantum problem that may lead to the creation of a quantum computer: Quantum moves models the moves of an electron (its wave function corresponds to a “fluid” in the game) towards a crystal (the target).
+This game was actually the analogy of a quantum problem that may ultimately lead to the creation of a quantum computer: the game Quantum moves models the moves of an electron (its wave function corresponds to a “fluid” in the game) towards a crystal (the target).
 The tool at the bottom of the screen is actually a LASER that moves the electron to the target without impairing its quantum state.

 Guess what?

-Gamers outperformed algorithms in terms of speed and performance.
-Actually, they solved the problem leading to an accurate model.eyewire
+Surprisingly, the gamers outperformed state-of-the-art algorithms in terms of both speed and performance.
+The gamers’ success in solving the researchers’ problem even directly contributed to a more accurate scientific model.eyewire

-It was not the only one example of gamification that have succeeded.
-In the past, Foldit let people explore the possibilities in protein structures.
+This was not the only example of gamification that has ever succeeded.
+For instance, Foldit let people explore the possibilities in protein structures.
 An other example is Eyewire, a game that lets you explore a brain and, actually, map it.

 A geeky map